-Exemptions in connection with recorded collective agreements
+Exemptions in case of recorded collective agreements

 Exemptions in special cases

-The total hours of rest during the workday for employees on call must have a duration of at least 10 hours.
-One of the periods of rest must have a duration of at least 6 hours.
+Employees on call must have total hours of rest during the 24-hour working day of at least 10 hours.
+One of the periods of rest must amount to at least 6 hours.

-Watchkeeping schedules and recording of hours of rest
+Posters and recording of hours of rest

 In an easily accessible place on board, a record must be posted with information about each function on board and about the employees’ periods of work at sea and in port, including watchkeeping periods for watchkeeping employees The seafarer's periods of rest must be recorded on a special rest hour form on an ongoing basis.
 The Danish Maritime Authority has issued forms of watchkeeping and rest hours in a standard ised format.
 The forms are available as annexes to the order on hours of rest.
 If a shipping company wants an other format, this must be approved by the Danish Maritime Authority.
 The rest hour form must be kept in duplicate.